Did you know that 1 in 4 pregnancies end in miscarriage?

-It all started with a coffee.
+It started with a coffee.
 Well, actually it started with a response to a Facebook post about miscarriage, a private message and a request to meet for coffee.
 And by the end of that coffee date, the concept for Pink Elephants was created.

 We also realised how easy it is to get stuck in the grief space and not know how to move forward.
 Nurturing our physical and mental health is a vital part of the journey and knowing all the options available both medically and holistically can give us a greater sense of control in what can otherwise be a time fraught with uncertainty and sadness.
-The key is having all this information readily accessible in the one spot!
+The key is having all this information readily accessible in the one spot.

-Thanks for stopping by.
 We know if you’re here, you’re going through some pretty tough times and are looking for reassurance, information and support.
 We hope that we’ve been able to make even a small difference in your world and wish you all the best in your journey.